andrewrowatt-masseyuni/moodle-local_multilanguagenames/README.md

-Utilises a core Moodle feature to enable HTML section and activity names which is then used with HTML and CSS to provide a tailored visual presentation of section and activity names
+Utilises a core Moodle feature to enable HTML section and activity names which is then used with HTML and CSS to provide a tailored visual presentation of section and activity names.

 ## Installing via uploaded ZIP file ##